shabanamussa/SQL-Projects/PetMind Sales Analysis/README.md

 Calculate Key Metrics: For each product, the following metrics will be calculated:

-sales: Total sales revenue generated.
+  Sales: Total sales revenue generated. <br>

-rating: Customer rating of the product.
+  Rating: Customer rating of the product. <br>
   Rank Products: Products will be ranked based on their sales performance, identifying the top-selling products with repeat purchases.

 ## Expected Outcomes: